 American Express is a company that provides IT and computer services and fundraising services to nonprofit customers.
-They operate nationwide, with nonprofit customers using their products across the country.
+They primarily provide their products regionally, with most customers in Florida (although they are present in other states as well).

 Name | Type | Location | |||